timbielawski/videojs-player-tracker-reporter/README.md

 # videojs-player-tracker-reporter

-Track the plays and display on video player using your own API.
+Tracks events and can display views on the videojs toolbar using your own API.

-The plugin will fire a GET for a configured getTrackingUrl
+The plugin will fire a GET on init for a configured getTrackingUrl

 Depending of what event is configured see examples, the plugin will fire a PUT request to a configured putTrackingUrl